youchen-0/LocalCDN/README.md

 :thumbsup: more frameworks/libraries (> 100 :tada: :tada: :tada:)

-:thumbsup: smaller size than other extensions
+:thumbsup: smaller size than other extensions (10 MB)

 :thumbsup: remove crossorigin and integrity attributes of script and stylesheet tags to increase replacements (Firefox only)